grafana/mimir/pkg/scheduler/DESIGN.md

 ### Phase 1: Query Component Selection by Round-Robin

-In the first phase, we believed that it would be enough to duplicate the tenant queue splitting approach.
+In the first phase, we believed that it would be sufficient to duplicate the tenant queue splitting approach.
 We split the tenant queues further by query component, so that each tenant could have up to four queues.

-With the addition of another split, we introduced the "tree queue" structure, inspired by Loki's implementation.
-The tree queue allowed more clear management of the two dimensions of queue splitting rather than one.
+To enable more clear management of the two dimensions of queue splitting rather than one, we introduced the "tree queue" structure, inspired by Loki's implementation.

 For simplicity at this stage, the tenant selection algorithm was kept higher in the tree and therefore took priority over the query component queue selection algorithm.